fny/greenlight/README.md

 ## Requirements

+  - Ruby and Node, see `.tool-versions` for the specific verions
   - Postgres v12
   - Redis v6
   - NGINX if you want to dev while using the api-dev loopback address;
     you'll need to use the configuration in `nginx-development.conf`.
-  - See `/frontend` for frontend specific requirements
+  - See `/client` for frontend specific requirements
+  - See `/cordova` for iOs and Android specific requirements

 ## Setting up the project

-After you've installed the above, run the following:
+After you've installed the above and, run the following:

 ```
 bundle install